aimas-upb/ai-mas-challenges/problem_1_falling/README.md

 ## Submission Format
 Your agent must be implemented in python with a class similar to `DemoAgent`.
-The policy of the agent will be implemented in the method `act` and will only have access to the `observation` argument (a numpy array containing the game screen image).
+The policy of the agent will be implemented in the method `act` and will only have access to the variables returned by the `env.step` method: `observation, reward, done_state` (a numpy array containing the game screen image/ a float number representing the reward / a boolean representing end of episode if True).

 **A python file with your agent class that can be run using our example (details below).**